eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The global GC cycle runs when the tenure area is close to full, which typically occurs after many partial cycles.
 As such, the output can be found part way down the full log.
 For more information about the GC Initialization section, see [Verbose GC log contents and structure ](vgclog.md#verbose-gc-log-contents-and-structure).
 For an example log output for a `gencon` partial cycle, see [Example - `gencon`’s default partial GC cycle](vgclog.md/#example-gencons-default-partial-gc-cycle).

- [The global GC cycle is split into three increments](./vgclog.md#gc-increments-and-interleaving).
+The global GC cycle is split into three increments, as shown in [GC increments and interleaving](./vgclog.md#gc-increments-and-interleaving).
 Splitting the cycle operations into the following increments reduces pause times by running the majority of the GC work concurrently.
 The concurrent increment pauses when a partial GC cycle is triggered and resumes after the partial cycle, or multiple cycles, finish.
-The interleaving of partial GC cycles with the global cycle's intermediate concurrent increment can be seen in the following example.
+The interleaving of partial GC cycles with the global cycle's intermediate concurrent increment can be seen in the following `gencon` global GC cycle log output.
 A single partial GC cycle is logged between the initial and final increments of the global cycle.

 To search for a global cycle, you can search for the `type` attribute value `global` in `cycle-start` and `cycle-end` elements, or search for the element that logs the initial concurrent increment, `<concurrent-kickoff>`.